alxshelepenok/lumen/content/posts/deploy-a-react-vite-boilerplate-with-fleek.md

     > build
     > vite build

 Once the process is finished you will have an IPFS CID that represents you site.
-You can see your newly deployed Vite site via a public IPFS gateway, **like this one.**
+You can see your newly deployed Vite site via a public IPFS gateway!

     Export successful.
 Files written to fleek-demos-blog/out

     > Success!
 Deployed!
-IPFS CID: Qmb2psuVMkGfSdH3egfLEHc2di5VKtDVdTqtB8wqFNbK2h
+IPFS CID: QmX1BRLkZrZHNYkpWdcviSHMeJWRxk7QbaNPu8YemryBdz

 ***